CtrlK

 Distinctiveness Conflict Risk

 The description carves out a very clear niche: comprehensive consulting-style market research reports with specific frameworks, LaTeX formatting, and named tool integrations.
-This is highly distinctive and unlikely to conflict with other skills.
+This is highly unlikely to conflict with other skills due to its specificity around market research reports and consulting firm style.

 3 / 3